 We always recommend our clients use a special purpose trustee company for their SMSF.
-Once the trustee company is set up, the ongoing maintenance to look after it is relatively simple, but very costly if you get it wrong as the Australian Securities & Investments Commission (ASIC) can levy hard penalties that are difficult – if not impossible – to get remitted.
+Once the trustee company is set up, the ongoing maintenance to look after it is relatively simple, but very costly if you get it wrong as the Australian Securities & Investments Commission (ASIC) can levy hard penalties that are difficult –

 It seems as if the moment of reckoning may have arrived for Greece.
 Global news outlets are airing footage of long lines outside of Greek banks over the weekend before the government announced a bank holiday and capital controls.

 That it has come to this is not a surprise.

 I recently came across a great article in AFR Smart Investor magazine by Steven Enticott entitled “Where you can’t skimp on your SMSF” which not only outlines the value of working with qualified and experienced SMSF specialist accountants and advisers, but asks five really good questions that you should ask before selecting an SMSF administration provider.

 With 30 June just over two weeks away, now is the time to run through a checklist of what you need to do prior to the end of the financial year.